-- holds ultimate responsibility for safeguarding and child protection in the school; - acts as a source of support and expertise in carrying out safeguarding duties for the whole school community; - Encourages a culture of listening to children and taking account of their wishes and feelings; - is appropriately trained with updates every two years and will refresh their knowledge and skills at regular intervals but at least annually; - Will refer a child if there are concerns about possible abuse, to the MASH, and act as a focal point for staff to discuss concerns.
-Enquiries must be followed up in writing, if referred by telephone; - Will keep detailed, accurate records, either written or using appropriate online software, of all concerns about a child even if there is no need to make an immediate referral; - Will ensure that all such records are kept confidential, stored securely and are separate from pupil records, until the child's 25th birthday; - Will ensure that all relevant staff are aware of the existence of the additional file - Will ensure that when a pupil leaves the school, relevant child protection information is passed to the new school (separately from the main pupil file, ensuring secure transit) and that confirmation of receipt is obtained: - Will liaise with the Local Authority and work with other agencies and professionals in line with Working Together to Safeguard Children; - Has a working knowledge of TSCB procedures; - Will ensure that either they, or another staff member, attend case conferences, core groups, or other multi-agency planning meetings, contribute to assessments, and provide a report where required which has been shared with the parents; - Will ensure that any pupil currently with a child protection plan who is absent in the educational setting without explanation for two days is referred to their social worker; - Will ensure that all staff sign to say they have read, understood and agree to work within the School's child protection policy, staff behaviour policy (code of conduct) and Keeping Children Safe in Education Part 1 and annex A and ensure that the policies are used appropriately; - Will organise child protection and safeguarding induction, regularly updated training and a minimum of annual updates (including online safety) for all school staff, keep a record of attendance and address any absences; - Will contribute to and provide, with the Headteacher and Chair of Governors, the "Audit of Statutory Duties and Associated Responsibilities" to be submitted annually to the Education Safeguarding Team at Torbay County Council; - Has an understanding of locally agreed processes for providing early help and intervention and will support members of staff where Early Help is appropriate;
+- holds ultimate responsibility for safeguarding and child protection in the school and is a member of the SLT; - acts as a source of support and expertise in carrying out safeguarding duties for the whole school community; - Encourages a culture of listening to children and taking account of their wishes and feelings; - is appropriately trained with updates every two years and will refresh their knowledge and skills at regular intervals but at least annually; - Will refer a child if there are concerns about possible abuse, to the MASH, and act as a focal point for staff to discuss concerns.
+Enquiries must be followed up in writing, if referred by telephone; - Will keep detailed, accurate records, either written or using appropriate online software, of all concerns about a child even if there is no need to make an immediate referral; - Will ensure that all such records are kept confidential, stored securely and are separate from pupil records, until the child's 25th birthday; - Will ensure that an indication of the existence of the additional file is marked on the pupil records; - Will ensure that when a pupil leaves the school, relevant child protection information is passed to the new school (separately from the main pupil file, ensuring secure transit) and that confirmation of receipt is obtained; - In addition to the child protection file, the DSL should also consider if it would be appropriate to share any information with the new school or college in advance of a child leaving.
+For example, information that would allow the new school or college to continue supporting victims of abuse and have that support in place for when the child arrives. - Will liaise with the Local Authority and work with other agencies and professionals in line with Working Together to Safeguard Children; - Has a working knowledge of TSCB procedures; - Will ensure that either they, or another staff member, attend case conferences, core groups, or other multi-agency planning meetings, contribute to assessments, and provide a report where required which has been shared with the parents; - Will ensure that any pupil currently with a child protection plan who is absent in the educational setting without explanation for two days is referred to their social worker; - Will ensure that all staff sign to say they have read, understood and agree to work within the School's child protection policy, behaviour policy, staff Code of Conduct and Keeping Children Safe in Education Part 1 and annex A and ensure that the policies are used appropriately; - Will organise child protection and safeguarding induction, regularly updated training and a minimum of annual updates (including online safety) for all school staff, keep a record of attendance and address any absences; - Will contribute to and provide, with the Headteacher and Chair of Governors, the "Audit of Statutory Duties and Associated Responsibilities" (S175/157 Audit) to be submitted annually to TSCB; - Has an understanding of locally agreed processes for providing early help and intervention and will support members of staff where Early Help is appropriate; - Will ensure that the name of the designated members of staff for Child Protection, the DSL and deputies, are clearly advertised in the school, with a statement explaining the school's role in referring and monitoring cases of suspected abuse.

-&lt;sup>3 All new enquiries go to the MASH, DSLs can consult on 0345 155 1071.
-In an emergency out of hours referrals can be made to the Emergency Duty Team on 0300 456 4876 or Police.
+&lt;sup>4 All new enquiries go to the MASH, DSLs can consult on 01803 208100.
+In an emergency out of hours referrals can be made to the Emergency Duty Team on 0300 456876 or Police.

-&lt;sup>4 Online forms are available via http://torbaysafeguarding.org.uk/workers/hub/ or TSCB website.
+&lt;sup>5 Online forms are available via http://torbaysafeguarding.org.uk/workers/hub/